VerifiedXBlockchain/VerifiedX-Docs/docs/integration/address-creation.md

 sidebar_position: 3
 ---

-# RBX Address Creation
+# VFX Address Creation

 ## Summary:

-The purpose of this document is to teach you how a RBX address is created.
+The purpose of this document is to teach you how a VFX address is created.
 This will walk you through from the starting step to the very end which is a human readable address.

-## How to create an RBX Address
+## How to create an VFX Address

-**The correct way to create a RBX address is to use well tested, opensource, peer reviewed wallet software.** The manually handling keys can and has resulted in fund loss over and over again.
-Unlike other centralized systems, losses in RBX are usually unrecoverable.
+**The correct way to create a VFX address is to use well tested, opensource, peer reviewed wallet software.** The manually handling keys can and has resulted in fund loss over and over again.
+Unlike other centralized systems, losses in VFX are usually unrecoverable.
 Please proceed at your own risk.

 Here is a brief overview of how address generation works, for informational purposes: